 Even though it might sound like a self‐promo article, that wasn’t our purpose.
 We just wanted to give us, but not only, a friendly reminder about how important is to have that creative confidence that brothers Kelly from IDEO talk about in the homonymous book (you should read it too).

 If you like this article, be kind and show some love.
-Also, you can subscribe to our newsletter.
+Also, you can subscribe to our newsletter using the box down below.
 No magic tricks, no superpowers to increase sales or boost any kind of digital products.
 Just trustworthy stories.